 sudo apt install ttf-mscorefonts-installer

-Another option is to not just install the Microsoft fonts, but all of the Ubuntu restricted extras for better DVD-reading/ripping support and such:
+Another option is to not just install the Microsoft fonts, but all of the Ubuntu restricted extras while you are at it for better DVD-reading/ripping support and such:

 sudo apt install ubuntu-restricted-extras